faishal882/jahan/README.md

 ## WARNING 😞

 Please avoid using it in deployment as none of the security protocol has been implemented, nor does error handling has been done properly.
+The purpose of this WebFramework is to understand the core of how webframeworks works.
+It can be also used to build your own webframework based on your needs